1 Starting with Excel

 - Choose Start > Excel.

-The starting screen from Excel appears.
-In the left part, you can see the recently opened files and in the right part an overview of the available templates.
+The Excel start screen appears.
+On the left, you’ll see recently opened files; on the right, an overview of available templates.

-- Click on the template Blank workbook.
-A new workbook is displayed with the name Book1 and an empty worksheet with the name Sheet1.
+- Click on the Blank workbook template.
+A new workbook opens named Book1 with a blank worksheet named Sheet1.

-First start Excel an then choose File > Options > tab General and deselect the option Show the Start screen when this application starts.
+Go to File > Options > General tab and uncheck the option Show the Start screen when this application starts.

-- Through the close button of the program window.
-This is a button with an X in the upper right corner of the window.
+- Click the X button in the top right corner of the window.

 - Close Excel.

-The Excel program window has three parts: application control, worksheet, and status bar.
-You can see all three parts from top to bottom in the figure below.
+The Excel interface includes three main areas: the application controls, the worksheet, and the status bar.
+These are shown top to bottom in the image below.

 - 1 - File